B2.12 Solve problems involving ratios, including percents and rates, using appropriate tools and strategies.

 Here are two different ways to use the proportionality relationship in a ratio table to solve this problem.

-This use of the ratio table in a proportionality situation does not necessarily have to be taught since students, in problem-solving situations, can note it on their own.
+The use of a ratio table in a proportionality situation does not necessarily need explicit teaching.
+Students, when faced with problem-solving situations, can intuitively recognize and apply it on their own.

 The double number line also highlights relationships that can be used to solve a problem.
 It can, for example, be used instead of a ratio table to solve the previous problem.

-Students then locate ratios on the right that are equivalent to the one given in order to solve the problem.
-Students can choose ratios based on their needs and understanding of the problem.
-Here are two different ways to solve the problem using a double number line.
+Students then locate ratios on the right that are equivalent to the one given.
+Students can choose ratios based on their own knowledge and understanding of the problem.
+Here are two different ways to solve the problem using a double number line:

 The difference between using a ratio table and the double number line to represent a proportionality situation is the order in which the values that represent ratios are placed.
 On a double number line, the numbers are placed in ascending order at constant intervals, whereas in the ratio table, they are placed in the order that corresponds to the reasoning used to solve the situation.